GayatriRR/MiniTask1/README.md

 ![po](https://diyodemag.com/_images/5e7f0ba2c672e0b77dc45f3e,816,544)

-**Implemetation:** The joystick module is a combination of two potentiometers with a switch.
+**Implemetation:** The above circuit diagram is of the joystick module is a combination of two potentiometers with a switch.
 While rotating the joystick handle, we press the switch down and rotate it, and therefore change the value of resistance in the X and Y potentiometers.
 We connect the Vrx and Vry pins of the joystick to the analog pins of the Arduino and the switch of the joystick to a digital input pin.
 The servos are connected to the digital outpins of the Arduino.
 When the switch is pressed and the handle of the joystick rotated, the servos get input from the Arduino to how much they should rotate according to the X and Y potentiometer values.
 This helps in the panning and tilting of the system holding the laser pointer.
 This prototype can also be used in surveillance camera applications.

 ## [PROJ 17: Water level controller using 8051 Microcontroller](https://www.electronicshub.org/water-level-controller-using-8051-microcontroller/)